 WHAT IS TRADITIONAL THAI FOOD?

-Many people will probably describe Thai cuisine as aromatic and spicy but there’s actually more to it than that.
+Many people will probably describe Thai food as aromatic and spicy but there’s actually more to it than that.
 Traditional Thai food should have a balance of salty, sweet, sour, savory, and spicy.
 Som tam is a perfect example of this.

 Thai cuisine is a broad term used to describe seven subsidiary variations.
 The first six are characterized by region – Northern (Lanna), Northeastern (Isan), Eastern, Southern, Central Plain, and Bangkok – while the seventh pertains to Thai royal cuisine.

 Because Thailand shares borders with other countries, regional variations of Thai food tend to correlate to the cuisines of its neighbors.
-For example, northern Thai cuisine shares dishes with Shan State in Myanmar and northern Laos while Southern Thai food shares much in common with the cuisines of India, Malaysia, and Indonesia.
+For example, northern Thai food shares dishes with Shan State in Myanmar and northern Laos while Southern Thai food shares much in common with the cuisines of India, Malaysia, and Indonesia.

 SALADS / SOUPS / STARTERS